Paulyg98/xrpl-dev-portal/content/tutorials/xrp-ledger-businesses/become-an-xrp-ledger-gateway.md

 ---
 # Become an XRP Ledger Gateway

 **Gateways** are the businesses that link the XRP Ledger to the rest of the world.
-An existing online financial institution can expand to act as a gateway in the the XRP Ledger.
+An existing online financial institution can expand to act as a gateway in the XRP Ledger.
 By becoming an XRP Ledger gateway, a financial services business can gain several advantages:

 * By enabling its customers to send and receive value in the XRP Ledger, the business increases its value proposition to customers.
 * By accepting payments from the XRP Ledger, the business increases the number of ways that customers can fund accounts at its business, even internationally.